codex-agent-mem

 Use codex-agent-mem when you prefer local-first, auditable, pull-based memory with explicit retrieval and deterministic closure checks.
 Use additional memory plugins only when you intentionally want their automatic hook-based behavior.

-For token-sensitive Claude Code workflows, codex-agent-mem is designed to be cheap by default: no session-start injection, no stop-hook summarization, compact responses, explicit budgets, and pack_hash / not_modified short-circuiting for unchanged packs.
+For token-sensitive Claude Code workflows, codex-agent-mem is designed for low overhead by default: no session-start injection, no stop-hook summarization, compact responses, explicit budgets, and pack_hash / not_modified short-circuiting for unchanged packs.

 What you get